Terraform vs CloudFormation

 Decision criteria

-AWS-only stack: either works.
-CloudFormation slightly faster to support new services; Terraform has better tooling.
+- AWS-only stack.
+Either tool works; CloudFormation is slightly faster to support new AWS services, Terraform has better third-party tooling.